-The Science Department offers its students five baccalaureate degree programs in science: a B.S. in Biology, a B.S. in Environmental Science, a B.S. in Forensic Science, a B.S. in Biology with a concentration in Forensic Science, and a B.S. in Biology with a concentration in Pre-Veterinary Science.
-The Department is committed to enhancing the skills of the students of Centenary University in the areas of computation and methods of scientific inquiry.
-Accordingly, this Department is responsible for the core requirements in sciences that all students are required to complete as part of their baccalaureate programs.
+The Science Department offers its students four baccalaureate degree programs in science: a B.S. in Biology, a B.S. in Environmental Science, a B.S. in Forensic Science, and a B.S. in Medical Laboratory Science.
+The Biology program also offers two concentrations: pre-veterinary and forensic science.
+The Department is committed to enhancing the skills of the students of Centenary University in the methods of scientific inquiry, problem-solving and hands-on research.
+The Medical Laboratory Science program is offered in collaboration with the Atlantic Health System and its nearby facilities.
+Accordingly, this Department is responsible for the core requirements in natural sciences that all students are required to complete as part of their baccalaureate programs.

 The Department's Bachelor of Science program in Biology is designed to provide students with a broad and basic foundation in the fundamentals of biology.
 A B.S. in Biology is a recognized prerequisite for graduate studies in the varied fields of biology, veterinary school, medical school and dental school, as well as the fields of equine science and psychology.
 The student is prepared for employment in such career areas as business, health care, research, and education.
 Each student may have the opportunity to participate in research projects within the institution or can receive training in areas including the pharmaceutical, environmental, or medical sciences through internships.
+The Pre-Veterinary concentration of the Biology major focuses on honing the students' research skills and covers the necessary requirements for application to veterinary schools.